vintagefilmography/WolverineFix/README.md

 Download VirtualDub from here:
 https://sourceforge.net/projects/vdfiltermod/files/
 Run VirtualDub.
-Should get a dub window that looks like the following picture:
+Should get a window that looks like the following picture:
 ![image](https://github.com/vintagefilmography/Hawkeye3/assets/48537944/abe5bc97-fe19-4714-ac30-c9fc77c092d3)

-Using the avisynth script can get a bit tricky because there are so many plugins out there and you will usually run into a plugin missing error.
-That is why the scripts zip file here contains most of the DLLs needed.
-Download the scripts zip file and unzip it somewhere in your work directory.
+The video file obtained by the capture sw uses the H264 codec and cannot be processed directly by the dups
+script.
+To get around this issue drag the video into virtual dub and save it using lagarith codec or raw.
+Raw obviously will take up more space.
+Not this saved file ewill be compatible with the dups script.

 Go to the scripts directory and open up remove_dups.avs in any text editor like Notepad or any other text editor.
 Change the source path in the script to point to your vdeo.